A small upgrade can make a huge difference

 Age of your house

-If your house is more than 25 years old, it’s likely the builder installed a gate valve as your main shut-off valve.
+If your house is over 25 years old, the builder likely installed a gate valve as your main shut-off valve.
 Gate valves do not last as long as ball valves.
-Upgrading to a ball valve is a fairly simple project.
-One of our technicians could easily replace your shut-off valve while at your home for a service call or a fixture replacement.
+Upgrading to a ball valve is a relatively simple project.
+One of our technicians could easily replace your shut-off valve at your home for a service call or a fixture replacement.

 Type of handle

-The type of handle attached to your shut-off valve will give you the best idea of what type of valve you have.
-A knob handle like you’d find on your outdoor water house faucet likely means you have a gate valve.
+The type of handle attached to your shut-off valve will give you the best idea of what kind of valve you have.
+A knob handle, as you’d find on your outdoor water hose faucet, likely means you have a gate valve.
 If you have a lever or straight handle, you have a ball valve.

-During an emergency, having a ball valve with a straight handle is a huge benefit.
-Ball valves only require a quarter turn to completely shut off your water supply.
+Having a ball valve with a straight handle is a huge benefit during an emergency.
+Ball valves only require a quarter turn to shut off your water supply completely.
 Plus, you can look at a ball valve handle and know whether it is open or closed.

-- Open – Handle is parallel to the pipe
+- Open – The handle is parallel to the pipe

-- Closed – Handle is perpendicular to the pipe
+- Closed – The handle is perpendicular to the pipe

 Visible rust or corrosion

-Regardless of the type of valve you have, rust or corrosion of any kind is a sign you need to replace your water shut-off valve.
+Regardless of the type of valve, rust or corrosion is a sign you need to replace your water shut-off valve.

 Ease of use

 Once you’ve located your main water supply shut-off valve, test it.
-We recommend testing it during normal business hours in case it gets stuck.
-Otherwise, you’ll be without running water overnight or a few days.
+We recommend trying it during regular business hours in case it gets stuck.
+Otherwise, you’ll be without running water overnight or for a few days.
 Or be saddled with an emergency plumbing bill.
 Does it turn smoothly?
 Does it feel stuck?
 Does the handle feel too loose?
-Could you easily turn it during an emergency or will it require a feat of strength?
+Could you quickly turn it during an emergency, or will it require a feat of strength?

 Act Now: Install a new water shut-off valve before an unforeseen emergency occurs.

-It may seem small, and technically, a water shut-off valve is a small device and a small project.
-But that small device has a major impact on your home.
+It may seem small; technically, a water shut-off valve is a small device and project.
+But that small device has a significant impact on your home.

-If you find an old or corroded shut-off valve, call us for a free, on-site estimate.
-We can upgrade your shut-off valve as an add-on service while we’re on a service call or installing water-saving devices to your showers and sinks
+Call us for a free, on-site estimate if you find an old or corroded shut-off valve.
+We can upgrade your shut-off valve as an add-on service while we’re on a service call or installing water-saving devices to your showers and sinks.

 Here’s my personal promise to you: When you call with a question or to schedule an on-site estimate, there will be no pressure.
 No obligation.
 We will not sell you a plumbing solution you don’t need or want.